Statistics for Nursing Research, 2nd Edition

-Understand the statistical methods used in nursing research articles!
-Statistics for Nursing Research: A Workbook for Evidence-Based Practice, 2nd Edition helps you interpret and analyze the statistical data found in health sciences research articles.
-Practical exercises show how to critically appraise sampling and measurement techniques, evaluate results, and conduct a power analysis for a study.
-Written by nursing statistics experts Susan Grove and Daisha Cipher, this is the only statistics workbook for nursing to include research examples from both nursing and medical literature for a complete perspective on health sciences research.
+Help your students understand the statistical methods used in research articles!
+Statistics for Nursing Research: A Workbook for Evidence-Based Practice, 2nd Edition helps students learn to interpret and analyze the statistical data found in health sciences research articles.
+Practical exercises show how to critically appraise sampling and measurement techniques, and how to evaluate results.
+Ideal for undergraduate students, graduate students, and practicing nurses, this is the only statistics workbook for nursing to include research examples from both nursing and medical literature, for a complete perspective on health sciences research.

 - Comprehensive coverage includes exercises that address all common techniques of sampling, measurement, and statistical analysis that you are likely to see in nursing and medical literature.

 - A literature-based approach incorporates a relevant research article into each exercise/chapter, with key excerpts.

 - 45 sampling, measurement, and statistical analysis exercises provide a practical review of both basic and advanced techniques, and prepare you to apply statistics to nursing practice.

 - Consistent format for all chapters facilitates quick review and easier learning, covering the statistical technique in review, results from a research article, and study questions.

 - Study questions in each chapter help you apply concepts to clinical practice.

 - Questions to Be Graded in each chapter may be completed and submitted online, to assess your mastery of key statistical techniques.

 - A concise index makes it easy to locate information quickly.